-How Do You Choose The Right Successor Trustee?September 21, 2021 By The Sterling Law Group
+How Do You Choose The Right Successor Trustee?January 3, 2022 By The Sterling Law Group

 The successor trustee – whether your spouse or another named individual – manages your assets when you can no longer do so.
 This person will also eventually distribute the assets of the trust per your instructions when the time comes.
 Generally, the successor trustee will step in under two conditions: after your death or after you become unable to continue to manage your assets yourself.